"Inspectors could see how our priorities are being implemented."

 Inspectors could clearly see how our priorities are being implemented and planned.Nick Melton, Assistant Headteacher

-Tupton Hall School enjoy a full data integration service with Wonde.
+Tupton Hall School enjoy a full data integration service with their MIS.
 As a result, all staff information is automatically synced from their Capita SIMS management information system into SchooliP.
 This improves efficiency and alleviates the need for time-consuming data entry for Nick and his colleagues.
-Wonde support all major MIS systems and more information about this excellent service can be found here.

 Nick summarises, “At our most recent Ofsted visit, the inspectors could clearly see how our priorities are being implemented and planned.
 In terms of advice for other school leaders, I would proffer the following: Prepare for the system switch, but take a ‘big bang’ approach, rather than dual running as it minimises confusion and facilitates ‘buy-in’ by all parties.
 Be realistic and implement each section systematically, one term at a time - allowing up to a year for full implementation.
 Allow even more time if staff are not IT literate.
 Use the line management and existing structures, as well as bespoke training.”